Malangas: Tourism

 The most notable beach in Malangas is the Municipal Government owned beach resort, located in Bunker, the site of the town's coal port.
 Many people who live in the nearby towns like it because of the proximity of the place.

 Government

+Local government

 The local council is administered by the mayor, with the assistance of the vice mayor.
 There is only one representative Sangguniang Kabataan (Youth Council) and Association of Barangay Captains (ABC).

 Malangas has been administered by elected and appointed officials since July 23, 1951, with a strong Mayor-council government.

-The current mayor is governed by Alfredo A. Atilano, the first male elected mayor in the 21st century in the history of Malangas.
-The Municipal mayor is restricted to three consecutive terms, totaling nine years, although a mayor can be elected again after an interruption of one term.
-Marcelo Baquial Jr. is the municipal's incumbent vice mayor.
-The vice mayor heads the legislative arm composed of the elected Municipal councilors.
+Congress representation

+Malangas belongs to the 1st District of Zamboanga Sibugay.
+Currently, it is being represented by Marlo Bancoro in the House of Representatives.